ivotron/quiho-popper/paper/paper.md

 emulators and virtual machines, in order to recreate original performance characteristics.

-**Enforcement Learning**.
+**Reinforcement Learning**.
 Over the course of its life, an application will be tested on many platforms.
 If we can have an ever-growing list of machines where an application is tested, the more we run an application in a scenario like this, the more rich the performance